The Tower

 Because FTET’s engineering effort didn’t yield a sealed buildable set, and because the Agricultural Exemption permits unsigned construction, the current approach is “build-design” — build first from informal plans using trees harvested on the property, then analyze for safety after the structure is up.
 Reinforcement (additional metal connections, guy wires, gussets) gets added wherever the analysis flags risk.
 Materials adapt to what’s on hand.

 This is a non-standard approach.
-It works because Eli is building it for himself; the labor is partner-time, not contracted; and Dave keeps the design tight.
+It works because Eli is building his own workstation; the labor is partner-time, not contracted; and Dave keeps the design tight.

 What’s already standing